inex/ixp-manager-docs-md/docs/install/security.md

 Strict Transport Security forces browsers to only use HTTPS for connections to a web server, preventing credentials or cookies from being sent over plaintext HTTP, and users from bypassing HTTPS connection.

-It is recommended to setup a HTTP to HTTPS redirect on your webserver as browsers will not trust HSTS policies sent over HTTP.
+Ensure your webserver also redirects users from HTTP to HTTPS, as browsers will not trust HSTS headers sent over HTTP.

 > **Note on `includeSubDomains`:** Only include `includeSubDomains` if **all** subdomains on your domain
 > serve HTTPS.
 Setting a long `max-age` (e.g., 31536000 = 1 year) is standard practice once confirmed working.